jenkinsci/openshift-sync-plugin/README.md

 * Changes to OpenShift BuildConfig resources for Jenkins pipeline builds result in updates to the Jenkins Job of the same name; any BuildConfig source secrets are converted into Jenkins Credentials and registered with the Jenkins Credentials Plugin.
+    * Jobs created from BuildConfigs with annotation "jenkins.openshift.io/autostart='true'" are automatically triggered after the job is created in Jenkins.
 * Creating a new OpenShift Build for a BuildConfig associated with a Jenkins Job results in the Jenkins Job being triggered
 * Changes in a Jenkins Build Run thats associated with a Jenkins Job gets replicated to an OpenShift Build object (which is created if necessary if the build was triggered via Jenkins)
 * Changes in OpenShift ConfigMap resources are examined for XML documents that correspond to Pod Template configuration for the Kubernetes Cloud plugin at http://github.com/jenkinsci/kubernetes-plugin and change the configuration of the Kubernetes Cloud plugin running in Jenkins to add, edit, or remove Pod Templates based on what exists in the ConfigMap; also note, if the <image></image> setting of the Pod Template starts with "imagestreamtag:", then this plugin will look up the ImageStreamTag for that entry (stripping "imagestreamtag:" first) and if found, replace the entry with the ImageStreamTag's Docker image reference.